valryon/valryon.github.io/Posts/2013/2013-03-21-first-month-first-projects.md

 <iframe width="640" height="360" src="http://www.youtube.com/embed/_NmrTlopJ-c" frameborder="0" allowfullscreen></iframe>
 But every day I add some cool features, so actually there is sharks who want to eat drowing pirates and you must saves them to win bonuses.
 [Like in this secret cheated video you shouldn’t see]( http://www.youtube.com/watch?v=A11Z3wvrprk).

+What you see is not what you will get, [Marion Chrétien](http://www.xn--miroir-enchant-okb.com/) is working on new awesome sprites but I am using a lot of placeholders for now!

 Working on this game doesn’t actually look like **working**.
 At least when you implements an orbital laser and you think "nah, it’s not pirate enough".